gaelrenoux/tranzactio/README.md

 ### Error definitions

-We'll talk a bit about errors, so here are two definitions.
-TranzactIO identifies two categories of errors relating to the DB: query errors, and connection errors:
+We'll talk a bit about errors in the next sections, so here are two definitions.
+In TranzactIO, we recognize two categories of errors relating to the DB: query errors, and connection errors:

 **Query errors** happen when you run a specific query.
 They can be timeouts, SQL syntax errors, constraint errors, etc.